Purdue Polytechnic High School

 Purdue Polytechnic High School – a concept that says the quality of one’s education shouldn’t be based on one’s zip code.

-Here, students, families, PPHS coaches, and Purdue officials share their stories – their hopes and dreams of persistence and perseverance of changing an education system, addressing next-generation learning and rebuilding communities.
+Here, students, families, PPHS coaches, and Purdue University officials share their stories – their persistent and persevering hopes and dreams of revolutionizing an education system, addressing next-generation learning and rebuilding communities.
 Now with three locations, PPHS helps students and families prepare for the next chapter of their lives: pathways to college, lifelong learning, and careers in advanced manufacturing, technology and jobs not even envisioned yet.

 "I’ve dreamed of going to Purdue since I was in the sixth grade.”